"So kind the people that with three words the guest can go anywhere and live: Gohan: Sake: Arrigato."

 BioKyowa, Inc. is a caring corporate citizen.
 In addition to the Visiting Japanese Scholar Program, BioKyowa funds a scholarship program at Southeast Missouri State University and supports numerous other civic and charitable organizations.

-BioKyowa has been honored with the "Industry of the Year" award by the Cape Girardeau Chamber of Commerce in 1991, and again in 2000.
+BioKyowa has been twice honored with the "Industry of the Year" award by the Cape Girardeau Chamber of Commerce.

 The BioKyowa Visiting Japanese Scholar Program is designed to honor the special relationship that Faulkner developed with citizens of Japan during an official visit to the country on behalf of the U.S. Department of State in 1955.
 Since then almost all of Faulkner's works have been published in Japanese translations, and today there is a thriving interest in Faulkner's works among Japanese readers and scholars.